bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 within the number of blocks it actually took to be confirmed.
 For instance, if we see transaction `t` when the blockchain is at height `1000` and then we notice that `t` has been included in block `1006`, we can clearly say that the fee-rate paid by `t` was the exact value required to get confirmed within the next `6` blocks.

-So to build our model, we first need this data.
+So to build our model, we first need to gather this data.

 #### The data logger

-The [data logger] is built with the purpose of collecting the needed data and it's MIT licensed open source software written in Rust.
+The [data logger] is built with the purpose of collecting all the data we need, and it's MIT licensed open source software written in Rust.

-We need to save the time transactions enter in the node's mempool, to be more efficient and precise we should not only call the RPC endpoints but listen to [ZMQ] events.
-Luckily just released bitcoin core 0.21.0 added a new [ZMQ] topic `zmqpubsequence` notifying mempool events (and block events).
-The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to make less RPC calls.
+We start by saving when a transaction enter our node's mempool: to be more efficient and precise we should not only call the RPC endpoints but listen to [ZMQ] events.
+Luckily the newly-released Bitcoin Core 0.21.0 added a new [ZMQ] topic called `zmqpubsequence`, that sends a notification for mempool (and block) events.
+The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to avoid making extra RPC calls.

-We are not only interested in the timestamp of the transaction when it enters the mempool, but also how many blocks will pass until this transaction gets confirmed.
-In the final dataset this field is called `confirms_in` [^blocks target]; if `confirms_in=1` it means the transaction is confirmed in the next block after it has been seen.
+We are not only interested in the timestamp of the transaction entering the mempool, but also how many blocks it will take until the same transaction is confirmed.
+In the final dataset this field is called `confirms_in`[^blocks target]; if `confirms_in = 1` it means the transaction is confirmed in the first block created after it has been seen for the first time.

-Another critical information is the `fee_rate` of the transaction, since the absolute fee value of the fee paid by a bitcoin transaction is not available nor derivable from only the transaction itself, we need the transaction's previous outputs values.
+Another critical piece of information logged by the data logger is the `fee_rate` of the transaction, since the absolute fee value paid by a bitcoin transaction is not available nor derivable given only the transaction itself, as the inputs don't have explicit amounts.

-All this information (apart from the moment the transaction enter in the mempool) is recoverable from the blockchain.
-However, querying the bitcoin node could take a while, and I want to be able to recreate the ML dataset fast [^fast] while iterating on the model training, for example with different fields.
+All this data (apart from the time of the transaction entering in the mempool) can actually be reconstructed simply by looking at the blockchain: however, querying the bitcoin node can be fairly slow, and I want to be able to recreate the ML dataset rapidly[^fast] while iterating on the model training, for example whenever I need to modify or add a new field.

-For these reasons, the logger is split into two parts: a process listening to the node which creates raw logs and a second process that uses this logs to create the CSV dataset.
-Raw logs are self-contained, for example, they contain any previous transaction output values of relevant transactions, this causes some redundancy, but it's needed to recompute the dataset quickly.
+For these reasons, the logger is split into two parts: a process listening to the events sent by our node, which creates raw logs, and then a second process that uses these logs to create the final CSV dataset.
+Raw logs are self-contained: for example, they contain all the previous transaction output values for every relevant transaction.
+This causes some redundancy, but in this case it's better to trade some efficiency for more performance when recreating the dataset.

 ![High level graph](/images/high-level-graph.svg)

-My logger instance started collecting data on the 18th of December 2020, and as of today (18th January 2020), raw logs are about 14GB.
+My logger instance started collecting data on the 18th of December 2020, and as of today (18th January 2020), the raw logs are about 14GB.

-I expect and hope raw logs will be useful also for other projects, for example, to monitor transactions propagation or other works involving mempool data.
+I expect (or at least hope) the raw logs will be useful also for other projects as well, like monitoring the propagation of transactions or other works involving raw mempool data.
 I will share raw logs data through torrent soon.

 ## The dataset

 The [dataset] is publicly available (~400MB gzip compressed, ~1.6GB as plain CSV).

-The output of the model is the fee rate, expressed in `[satoshi/vbytes]`.
+The output of the model is the fee rate, expressed in `[satoshi/vbytes]` **TODO: missing link??**.

 What about the inputs?
-In general we want two things:
+Generally speaking, we have two main requirements for what can be included as input for our model:

-* Something that is correlated to the output, even with a non-linear relation.
+* It must be correlated to the output, even with a non-linear relation.
-* It must be available to a light client, for example assuming to have the information regarding the last 1000 blocks is considered too much.
+* It must be available to a light client: for instance, assuming to have knowledge and an index of the last 1000 blocks is considered too much.

-We want to compare model results with another available estimation, thus we have also data to compute bitcoin core `estimatesmartfee` errors, but we are not going to use this data for the model.
+To evaluate the approach we are taking, we also want to compare our model's results with another available estimation: for this reason the dataset includes data to compute the error agains Bitcoin Core's `estimatesmartfee` results, though we are not going to use it for this model.

-The dataset will contain only transactions with already confirmed inputs.
-To consider transactions with unconfirmed inputs, the fee rate should be computed as a whole; for example if transaction `t2` has an unconfirmed input coming from `t1` outputs (`t1` has all confirmed inputs) and all unspent outputs, a unique fee rate of the two transactions is to consider.
-Supposing `f()` is the absolute fee and `w()` is transaction weight, the fee rate is `(f(t1)+f(t2))/(w(t1)+w(t2))`.
-At the moment the model simply discards these transactions for complexity reasons.
+The dataset will contain only transactions that spend already confirmed inputs.
+If we wanted to include transactions with unconfirmed inputs as well, the fee rate would have to be computed as a whole;
+for example if transaction `t2` spends an unconfirmed input from `t1` (while `t1` only spends confirmed inputs, and all its other outputs are unspent), the aggregated fee rate would have to be used.
+Supposing `f()` is extracts the absolute fee and `w()` the transaction weight, the aggregated fee rate would be `(f(t1) + f(t2)) / (w(t1) + w(t2))`.
+Thus, as already said previously, to keep things simple the model simply discards all the transaction that would need to perform this computation.

-For similar reasons there is the flag `parent_in_cpfp`.
-When a transaction has inputs confirmed (so it's not excluded by the previous rule) but one or more of its output has been spent in the same block, `parent_in_cpfp` is 1.
+For the same reason the dataset has the `parent_in_cpfp` flag.
+When a transaction has inputs confirmed (so it's not excluded by the previous rule) but one or more of its output have been spent by a transaction confirmed in the same block, `parent_in_cpfp` is `1`.
-Transactions with `parent_in_cpfp=1` are included in the dataset but excluded by current model, since the miner considered an overall fee rate of the transactions group to build the block.
+Transactions with `parent_in_cpfp = 1` are included in the dataset but excluded by the current model, since the miner probably considered an aggregated fee rate while picking the transactions to build a block.

 #### The mempool

-The most important information come from the mempool status.
-However, we cannot feed the model with a list of mempool transactions fee rates because this array has a variable length.
-To overcome this the mempool is converted in buckets which are basically counters of transactions with a fee rate in a specific range.
+The most important input of our model is the current *status* of the mempool itself.
+However, we cannot feed the model with a list of the fee rate of every unconfirmed transaction, because this array would have a variable length.
+To overcome this, the transaction contained in the mempool are grouped in "buckets" which are basically subsets of the mempool where all the transactions contained in a bucket have a similar fee rate.
+In particular we only care about the
+*number* of transaction in every *bucket*, not which transactions it contains.

 The mempool buckets array is defined by two parameters, the `percentage_increment` and the `array_max` value.
-Supposing to choose the mempool buckets array to have parameters `percentage_increment = 50%` and `array_max = 500.0 sat/vbytes` the buckets are like the following
+Supposing to choose the mempool buckets array to have parameters `percentage_increment = 50%` and `array_max = 500.0 sat/vbytes` the buckets would be constructed like so:

 bucket | bucket min fee rate | bucket max fee rate -|-|-